For close to 20 years, I shunned Christianity and the gospel of Jesus Christ.

 Truth: Every one of us needs God.
 There is no other way except by Jesus, but God still leaves the choice to us.

 It’s now absolutely clear to me, that there is no real life outside of God.
-We will go through the motions and have the trappings of life, but without the salvation of Jesus we are all headed for eventual and eternal death.
+We will go through the motions and have the trappings of life.
+But without the salvation of Jesus we are all heading towards eventual and eternal death.

-The beliefs we hold on to won’t change the reality of Christianity, and neither can we escape the reality by feigning ignorance, just as the earth remained round even when everyone still thought it was flat.
-Even top scientists like Galileo and Newton believed in Christ, because science will never contradict God, but only catch up to what God has said.
+The beliefs we hold on to won’t change the reality of Christianity.
+Neither can we escape the reality by feigning ignorance, just as the earth remained round even when everyone still thought it was flat.
+Even top scientists like Galileo and Newton believed in Christ.
+Because science will never contradict God, but only catch up to what God has said.

 But God will never force us nor dictate our decision, because He honours our free choice.
 The choice is obvious, but it’s still ours to choose.